campoy/embedmd/README.md

 Then `embedmd` is for you!

-`embedmd` parses all the .md files in a given directory looking for _embedmd_commands_.
-The command format for `embedmd` follows the markdown comments syntax, which makes it invisible while rendering.
-This also allows to keep a reference to the origin of the embedded code, therefore providing a way to update the embedded copy if the original file changes.
+`embedmd` embeds files or fractions of files into markdown files.
+It does so by searching `embedmd` commands, which are a subset of the markdown syntax for comments.
+This means they are invisible when markdown is rendered, so they can be kept in the file as pointers to the origin of the embedded text.

-For every one of the commands `embedmd` extracts the corresponding piece of code and embeds it as markdown code block.
+The command receives a list of markdown files, if none is given it reads from the standard input.

 The format of an `embedmd` command is: